 If you take a taxi or get a lift to Edinburgh Waverley, the station has a designated car drop off area in a quiet side street named Calton Road.

 From here steps and a lift /elevator lead down into the east end of the station, by platform 2, and platforms 4 and 5 are also relatively adjacent.

 To access all of the other platforms you will need to head along platform 2 to the main concourse, which is some distance away; from there you will need to use the bridge across the station if your train is departing from platforms 1, 8, 9.
 10 or 20.

 There are three main pedestrian exits from Edinburgh's main station, which lead up to Princess Street (1); the Waverley Bridge (2) and Market Street(3) ; these numbers are used for each exit on the signs within the station.

 So having an idea of which exit will suit you best can be a plus.

-The Waverley Bridge exits are on the main concourse, which has an unconventional location in the middle of the station, sloping roadways with pavements (sidewalks) lead up to the road bridge which spans the the station.
+The Waverley Bridge exits are the most obvious as they lead directly off from the main concourse, which has an unconventional location in the middle of the station, sloping roadways with pavements (sidewalks) lead up to the road bridge which spans the the station.